dmerejkowsky/blog/content/en/post/0111-how-rust-made-me-a-better-python-programmer.md

 Afterwards I went to engineering school.
 Most of the teaching was using Java.

-I still remember looking at this code and thinking: wow, this looks needlessly complicaed [^1] for just printing out a score table
+I still remember looking at this code and thinking: wow, this looks needlessly complicated [^1] for just printing out a score table

 ```java
 import java.util.HashMap;